ipeirotis/WikiSynonyms/README.md

 wikiSyno
 ========

-Build a synonym table from Wikipedia
+TASK: Build a synonym table from Wikipedia
 ------------------------------------

 1. Download a Wikipedia dump using the instructions at http://en.wikipedia.org/wiki/Wikipedia:Database_download and store it in a MySQL database.